 Ancient Mayans at Coba

-Our AllTourNative guide, Rebecca, gave us a bit of information on our 40-minute drive from Riviera Maya to the Coba Zona Arqueologica.
+Our AllTourNative guide, Rebecca, gave us a bit of information on our 40-minute drive from Grand Velas Riviera Maya All-Inclusive Resort to the Coba Zona Arqueologica.
 But our real education began when we arrived at the site of the Coba village.

 Evidence of Mayan civilization on the Yucatan Peninsula dates back to as early as 2500 BC.
 But Coba is believed to have been settled between 50 and 100 AD.
 Evidence suggests, Coba reached its pinnacle between 600 and 900 AD.
 Because the ancient city of Coba was a major trade hub, it became one of the most prominent cities on the Yucatan Peninsula.